-- a.
-Images will be submitted on a USB memory device (such as a "thumb drive") with no other data except for the images and folders.
-The USB device must be identified externally with a tag or label, showing "4-Her's last name-County-Lot Number-Class Number-Entry Number."
+- 1. Images will be submitted on a USB memory device (such as a "thumb drive") with no other data except for the images and folders.
+The USB device must be identified externally with a tag or label, showing "4-Her's last name-County-Lot Number-Class Number-Entry Number".
 The single root folder will be labeled with the same information.
 Images will be contained inside this folder.
-Example folder name: Doe-Fayette-6026-687a-24531 - Each image will be .jpg format, 1920X1080 pixels.
-Vertical or horizontal black bars may be present to allow for cropped images. - c.
-Each image will have a filename that matches the following: "lastname-county-#.jpg," where "#" indicates the number of the image inside the folder.
-Example filename: Doe-Fayette-1.jpg - d.
-Each image will include a 400X225 pixel (or larger if necessary) white notation box with important information about the photo.
+Example folder name: Doe-Fayette-6026-687a-24531 - 2.
+Each image will be .jpg format, 1920 X 1080 pixels.
+Vertical or horizontal black bars may be present to allow for cropped images. - 3.
+Each image will have a filename that matches the following: "lastname-county-#.jpg" where "#" indicates the number of the image inside the folder.
+Example filename: Doe-Fayette-1.jpg - 4.
+Each image will include a 400 X 225 pixel (or larger if necessary) white notation box with important information about the photo.
 This notation field may be placed anywhere inside the image, including inside black bars (if present).
-Fonts may vary based on the 4-Her's software, but we recommend Ariel, 18pt, black, non-bold.
-The notation field will include the following information, with one space between each line: [4-Her's Name, County, Lot Number, Class Number] [Date of original photograph]/[Location of original photograph.
+Fonts may vary based on the 4-Her's software, but we recommend Ariel, 18 pt, black, non-bold.
+The notation field will include the following information, with one space between each line:

+[4-Her's Name, County, Lot Number, Class Number]

+[Date of original photograph]/[Location of original photograph.
 Location may be in the form of a street/city/zip code address or GPS coordinates.]

-[Brand and type of camera or camera phone] [Settings, including type of lens, relevant camera settings, and "flash" or "no flash"] - 1.
-First year entomology photography exhibits are judged on the following categories: Orders, Species, Common Names, Labels, Quality of Photograph.
-Check with county 4-H Agent for point distribution on score sheet. - 2.
-Digital insect collections will be penalized if they: - a.
-Consist of images that were created by someone other than the 4-Her - b.
-Are not submitted and labeled according to guidelines - 3.
-No extra credit will be given for photographs submitted beyond the numbers listed in the current project books.
+[Brand and type of camera or camera phone]

+[Settings, including type of lens, relevant camera settings, and "flash" or "no flash"]